 Be it in digital format or physical copy, the invoice can be shared only after it is successfully registered, the proof of which is getting an IRN and QR code from the Government system.
 The IRN and QR code will now need to find a place on the invoice format shared with the receiving party.

-While the e-invoicing standard does not specify any pattern for invoice template, entities need to ensure all relevant data gets printed on invoice.
+While the e-invoicing standard does not specify any pattern for invoice template, entities need to ensure all relevant data gets printed on the invoice.
 Entities need to decide the changes to their invoice formats which could be more than one based on different transaction types.
-The QR code, which has select details of the invoice itself needs to be of proper size for it to be scannable.
+The QR code, which has select details of the invoice itself needs to be of the proper size for it to be scannable.

 These are some of the key areas which need to be strategized considering the overall impact of e-invoicing on current practices, cost and efforts.
 While these actions are internal to entities, there are external factors which at times are more challenging to address.
 Updates and revisions to the E-invoice standard and API specifications, being one of the main concern areas.
-Rework and at times, revisiting the approach becomes necessary to incorporate the changes in schema.
+Rework and at times, revisiting the approach becomes necessary to incorporate the changes in the schema.

-The frequent changes in specification, and the e-invoicing mandate itself might appear tedious and overwhelming; however, standardisation and interoperability of data, the efforts and cost invested in becoming e-invoicing ready could be worthwhile.
+The frequent changes in specification and the e-invoicing mandate itself might appear tedious and overwhelming; however, standardisation and interoperability of data, the efforts and cost invested in becoming e-invoicing ready could be worthwhile.